-One of the sharper young folks I know is taking up reading Rimbaud.
+One of the sharper young folks I know is taking up Rimbaud.
 And bravo to that.
 Rimbaud was an extraordinary figure in almost every way.
-To take him up is to realize it immediately.
-A 19th century French teenager from a small town backwater who basically reinvents shamanism from scratch.
+To read him is to realize it immediately.
+A 19th century French teenager from a small-town backwater who basically reinvents shamanism from scratch.
 On his own.
-And his linguistic genius, there's nothing like it in English or French: the cussed sharpness of it, the fact that this is basically a kid from farm country who's read the whole town library and seriously intends to remake the world through language.
-The fierce oddity of it; the seriousness of the project--and most important, how in many ways one gets the sense that he actually almost pulled it off.
+And his linguistic genius, there's nothing else like it in English or French: the cussed sharpness of it, the fact that this is basically a kid from farm country who's read the whole town library and seriously intends to remake the world through language.
+The fierce oddity of it; the seriousness of the project--and most important, how in many ways one gets the sense that he almost pulled it off.

 My friend laments that Rimbaud didn’t write more.
 I don’t.
 There’s already a wealth of material.
 It fits, of course, in a single volume.
 In English either the Wallace Fowlie translation or Paul Schmidt translation will do.
 And for a good biography, Graham Robb’s is very well done, though his readings of individuals poems often miss the boat, I find.
 No matter.